What is a referral fee?

 Who pays a finder’s fee?

-In a typical finder’s fee arrangement, the party who benefits from the introduction or transaction pays the finder’s fee.
+In a typical finder’s fee arrangement, the party who benefits from the introduction or transaction pays the fee.
 For example, if a finder introduces a potential investor to a business and eventually invests in the business, the business would be responsible for paying the finder’s fee.
 Similarly, if a real estate agent pays a finder’s fee to someone who referred a client who successfully purchased a property, the agent or the client would be responsible for paying the fee.

 In some cases, the finder’s fee may be split between the two parties involved in the transaction.
 For example, if a finder introduces two parties who eventually enter into a joint venture agreement, both parties may agree to split the finder’s fee.